-Karma Houdini: After murdering numerous people by burning them alive from the inside out, all with absolutely disgusting sexual overtones, she gets off scott-free.
-It's far harder to swallow than the business with Charden, as she's a much worse person.
+Karma Houdini: After murdering numerous people by burning them alive from the inside out, all with disgusting sexual overtones, she gets off scott-free.
+It's a bit harder to swallow than the business with Charden, as she's a worse person.

 It's easier to swallow in the anime, where she only kills one person, and this one actually deserved it.

 Rescue Romance: She falls hard for Train after he 'saves' her from a thug who was threatening her.
 Amusingly, she had been about three seconds away from brutally murdering the criminal when Train took him down, so he didn't actually save her from anything... she just thought he looked really cool while he was doing it, and that was good enough for her.

 Thou Shalt Not Kill: She picks this up after becoming smitten with Train, after spending most of the series prior as a ruthless killer.
 Even he notes that it's a rather drastic shift in her outlook, but then she's a very weird girl.